Reviews are the lifeblood of your service business.

-This strategy can be especially effective for businesses who provide an ongoing service to the customer where the customer becomes familiar with the person who services their home (pest control, cleaning service, etc).
+This strategy can be especially effective for businesses that provide an ongoing service to the customer where the customer becomes familiar with the person who services their home (pest control, cleaning service, etc).

 If you set up the website review page from strategy #1, then your employee can simply go to that page and have the customer choose their preferred option.
-The customer can do this from a tablet that you have with you or from their own device.
+The customer can do this from your tablet or from their own device.

 Not sure how to approach the customer to ask for a review?
 Try this approach: